awsdocs/aws-snowball-developer-guide/doc_source/using-ec2-edge-client.md

 ## Deleting a Virtual Network Interface<a name="ec2-edge-delete-vnic"></a>

 To delete a virtual network interface, you can use the` snowballEdge delete-virtual-network-interface` command\.
 The Amazon S3 and Amazon EC2 services may not be started using the start\-service command\.
-Note that services can only be bound to a single virtual network interface
+Services can only be bound to a single virtual network interface\.

 **Usage \(configured Snowball client\)**